dandelion/dandelion.github.io/README.md

 dandelion.github.io
 ===================

-Source of the Dandelion Project Website: http://dandelion.github.io/
+Sources of the Dandelion Project Website: http://dandelion.github.io/

 ## To run it locally